A Local’s Guide to Paris’ Arrondissements

 WHERE TO SLEEP: Find last-minute hotel deals in Paris 4

-PARIS 5 (The Latin Quarter)
+5th Arrondissement of Paris (The Latin Quarter)

-Prices: € € | Paris Points of Interest: 🙂 🙂 | Paris Like a Local: 🙂 🙂
+Prices: € € | Paris Points of Interest: 🙂 🙂 | Local Feel: 🙂 🙂

 The 5th Arrondissement of Paris is where the Romans settled for the first time, founding the Roman city of Lutetia.

 Much more than the touristy streets of the Latin Quarter, Paris 5 spreads south from Notre Dame, up past the Panthéon, and down the Jardin des Plantes towards the 13th and 14th Arrondissements.
-Its ancient streets contain a few remnants of the Roman Lutetia, medieval religious buildings, the historic core of the Sorbonne University, charming squares, and an array of living culture in the form of art house cinemas and curious bookstores.
+Its ancient streets contain a few remnants of the Roman Lutetia, Medieval religious buildings, the historic core of the Sorbonne University, charming squares, and an array of living culture in the form of art house cinemas and curious bookstores.

 Come to Paris 5 for its historical monuments and lively student atmosphere.